avvon/CookieTracker/README.md

 # CookieTracker
+made in like an hour so probably shit <br>
 since im not very good at explaining, if you need help contact me on discord (Cow#7086) <br><br>

 Steps to get CookieTracker up and running!<br><br>